 Perhaps one of the best things about Hawaii is that its landmass is not finite: Hawaii continues to grow.

-The Hawaiian Islands are formed due to being situated atop a geothermal “hot spot” deep under the ocean’s surface.
-Hawaii Island is home to Kilauea, the world’s most active volcano, which is continuously erupting.
+The Hawaiian islands are formed due to being situated atop a geothermal “hot spot” deep under the ocean’s surface.
+Hawaii Island is home to Kilauea, one of the world’s most active volcanoes, which is continuously erupting.
 The lava that spurts up hits sea level and creates new landmass, meaning there is more Hawaii being made every day.